DailyStrength

 The company was founded on August 3, 2006 by Doug Hirsch, Lars Nilsen and Josh DeFord.
 Hirsch was one of the first employees at Yahoo and previously built products for online communities there and at Facebook.
 Hirsch founded the company in response to his own difficulties dealing with a death in his family as a teenager.

 Over the six-month period ending June 2007, DailyStrength's market share increased by 95%, with the average user spending over 26 minutes on the site.
-As of September 2007, DailyStrength had 14,000 average daily visitors, each spending 82 minutes on the site and each viewing approximately 145 pages.

 DailyStrength is a subsidiary of Sharecare, created by WebMD founder and Discovery Communications' Chief of Global Digital Strategy Jeff Arnold, along with Dr. Mehmet Oz.